2025 Storm Events in Denver

 Roofing Materials for Denver

-Metal roofing represents the premium durability choice, with standing seam steel systems lasting 40 to 70 years while providing exceptional hail resistance, wind ratings up to 140 mph, and superior snow shedding that prevents ice dam formation.
-At $8 to $16 per square foot, metal costs significantly more upfront but eliminates multiple replacement cycles over a home's lifetime.
-Metal's reflective properties also reduce cooling costs by up to 25 percent during Denver's intense summer sun.
+Metal roofing represents the premium durability choice for Colorado homes.
+Standing seam steel systems last 40 to 70 years while providing exceptional hail resistance, wind ratings up to 140 mph, and superior snow shedding that prevents ice dam formation.
+Metal's reflective properties also reduce cooling loads by up to 25 percent during Denver's intense summer sun, making it an energy-efficient choice for environmentally conscious homeowners.
+The smooth surface allows snow to slide off rather than accumulate, reducing structural stress during heavy winter storms.

 Concrete and clay tiles offer 30 to 50-plus year lifespans with natural thermal mass that helps regulate indoor temperatures during dramatic daily temperature swings.
-However, tile requires structural reinforcement due to weight and must be impact-rated for hail-prone areas, pushing installed costs to $10 to $20 per square foot.
-Synthetic composite materials have emerged as a compelling middle ground, replicating the appearance of slate or cedar shake at $6 to $12 per square foot while providing Class 4 hail resistance and 30 to 50-year durability.
-For Denver's climate, the worst choices include standard 3-tab shingles, which no longer meet building codes, and untreated wood shakes that deteriorate rapidly in low humidity and intense UV conditions.
+However, tile requires structural reinforcement due to weight and must be impact-rated for hail-prone areas.
+Synthetic composite materials have emerged as a compelling middle ground, replicating the appearance of slate or cedar shake while providing Class 4 hail resistance and 30 to 50-year durability without the weight concerns.
+These materials maintain flexibility across extreme temperature fluctuations, preventing the cracking that affects rigid materials.
+For Denver's climate, the worst choices include standard 3-tab shingles, which no longer meet building codes in most jurisdictions, and untreated wood shakes that deteriorate rapidly in low humidity and intense UV conditions.

 Roofing Permits in Denver